Explore the following range of subjects available for you to study.

 DAYS AND TIMES

 Delivery of VET programs is predominantly on a Wednesday afternoon, and in some cases students will have to leave class early to meet with VET commitments.
-Students will require an Early-leavers pass which will be issued at the start of 2022.
+Students will require an Early-leavers pass which will be issued at the start of 2026.
 In such cases, students must communicate regularly with their teachers to catch up on work missed, as their first priority is their College commitments.
-Some MLMC provided VET courses such as Sport and Recreation run during the normal timetable.
+Some MLMC provided VET courses such as Sport, Aquatics and Recreation run during the normal timetable.
 Some VET subjects run all day or from recess on a Wednesday, so these courses are only available to VCE VM students.
 There are a select few courses that may also run on a Thursday, which are suitable only for Year 11 VCE VM students.
 Also note that to moderate the amount of days missed for camps, students can not elect both VET Sport and REC and Outdoor Ed at year 10.

-For further information on VET - please download this PDF (2025 VET Programs Summary) which provides:
+For further information on VET - please download this PDF (2026 VET Programs Summary) which provides:

 As I plan to study Architectural Engineering at University, I have chosen Physics and Methods as they are prerequisite subjects for most of the available courses.
 I’ve enjoyed maths over my schooling, so I have chosen to study Specialist Maths to further challenge myself throughout the year, as well as hopefully making methods easier to understand.
 To make sure I truly enjoyed Architecture, I chose to undertake Units 3-4 Visual Communication Design, and designed my central project to focus on an architectural component.
 To have a more broader mix - I also chose to study History Revolutions as I’ve always had a deep interest in history.